CarlijnQuik/File-Manager-App/REPORT.md

 driveService.files().get(fileId).executeMediaAndDownloadTo(outputStream);

 Yet, after trying, it did not deliver any result (though no error too).
 This seems strange due to the fact that Updating, Deleting and Listing files dóes work using the same driveService (com.google.api.services.drive.Drive).
 To download, I now sent a HTTP request myself so I can sent the authentication token with it.
 If I would have had more time, I would have figured out completely what causes this difference in using the API and enabled the user to upload files as well.
 Also, I would have sent the type of async task in the params so I wouldn't have needed 4 different async tasks for the different types of requests.
+Besides that, I found out how to check whether a Drive file is a folder but did not have time to implement the ability to open Drive folders within the app yet.

 *File List Fragment*
 In the beginning, I used two different singletons: one for the internal files and one for the Drive files.
 After making the file list fragment more efficient, the internal files singleton was not needed anymore.
 Now, to retreive the list that results from the Drive files async task from the file list activity I use the **Drive Files Singleton**, for this task has to run in the background and so the current list of Drive files, whether the async task has finished or not, can be retreived.
 If I would have had more time I would have adapted it in such a way a select and sort function could be enabled (by for instance passing it another parameter stating whether to sort or select).
 Also, I could have looked into async tasks more and figure out whether I could pass the Drive files in a different way instead of a singleton.

 *File Object*
 The **File Object** is composed by setting either the Java or Drive file to null and adding a location.
 At first, the file's extension was decided in a function in the navigation activity, but later on I figured it would be more logical to add this to the file object so the seperation of concerns is more logical.
 If I would have had more time, I would have made the file object recognize the file's location by path or file type, so this would not have to be passed to the object.

 *Working with internal files*
 The app contains one final bug but I had no time left to revise it.
 It concerns the deletion of Java files by calling:

 File file = new File(path);
 context.deleteFile(file.getName());